wireservice/agate-charts/docs/tutorial.rst

 .. warning::

     agate-charts uses `matplotlib <http://matplotlib.org/>`_ to render charts.
 Matplotlib is a notoriously complicated and finicky piece of software. agate-charts attempts to abstract away all the messiest bits, but you may still have issues with charts not rendering on your particular platform.
 If the script hangs, or you don't see any output, try `specifying a rendering backend <http://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_ *before* importing agate-charts.
-This shouldn't normally be an issue if you're rendering to files.
+This shouldn't be an issue if you're rendering to files.

 Rendering multiple series
 =========================